slerman12/Help-me/2-Opposing-views.md

 To recap, the net effect of the University of Rochester healing system was not just extremely negative, but there was no positive effect.
 I lost all of my hair, including eyebrows and eyelashes — as a 5'5" 110lb guy with social anxiety, at best I look like the kid Aang from Avatar the Last Airbender (speaking of, the University of Rochester healing system realistically can do all of this to kids too) — and was benzo-brain damaged, coerced terrifyingly to suffer severe cognitive decline, seizure-like shaking, and enormous pain comparable to perpetual burning alive (in literal hellfire, in literal warzone), every day, for more than a year, independent of any prior issues I had before coming to my doctors, my so-called "healers."

 > TODO: Oh shit, I just remembered.
-Describe [name-redacted], a 15 year old who they made take benzos for probably longer than I did, [name-redacted] who they electroshocked, [name-redacted] a nice guy who was neevr even the slightest violent who they tackled and pinned down on the floor, and [name-redacted], a 23 year old who had sex with a 50-something janitor in the university psychiatric ward.
+Describe [name-redacted], a 15 year old who they made take benzos for probably longer than I did, [name-redacted] who they electroshocked, [name-redacted] a nice guy who was never even the slightest violent who they tackled and pinned down on the floor, and [name-redacted], a 23 year old who had sex with a 50-something janitor in the university psychiatric ward.

 ## Part 3